keesj/A10-OLinuXino-LIME-5510-Shield/sw_install.rst

 Software install
 ================

+.. note:: The install covers what I needed for my final project and thus
+	does not only contain the bare minimals to get the shield working but also how I performed the flasher tool I wanted to create among other things.

+	Most relevant are the kernel tweaks to enable SPIDEV and such.

 The debian image that gets shipped with the A10 is based on an older debian (not Jessie) the board support is quite good but some tools (like android fastboot that I needed where missing).
 When  using the default image the device boots into full graphical